| Explain

 brother, kind and good, was humbly born in a stable rude, and the

-friendly beasts around him stood,' and thinking it beautiful.
+friendly beasts around him stood,' and thinking it beautiful, though not raised as a Christian.
 Who

 has ever thought, how revolting?
 One man: "And found Mary.
 This